thoughtbot/superglue/README.md

 #### remote
-Makes an ajax call to a page, and sets the response to the `pages` store.
-Use `remote` when you want to request pages or parts of pages in a classic async fashion.
+Remote DOES NOT affect your `History`.
+Remote makes an ajax call and saves the response to the `pages` store in async fashion.
+Use this if you want to [update parts](#filtering-nodes) of the current page or preload other pages.

 ```javascript
 remote(pathQuery, {}, pageKey).then(({rsp, page, screen, needsRefresh, canNavigate}) => {})